adamgall/create-shutter-subdao/README.md

 ## Intention

-This script will create and post a proposal to a Fractal Safe.
-The proposal includes a few transactions which do the following things:
+This script will create the data necessary to submit a new proposal to a Decent Safe.
+The proposal data includes a few transactions which do the following things:

 - Adds a text record to the parent Safe's ENS name, with a key of `daorequirements` and a value of `ipfs://[hash]`.
 - Deploys and configures a new instance of the `FractalModule`, which enables parent Safes to clawback funds from child Safes.